Root Canal Treatment

 Restoration, in many circumstances, the tooth may need additional repair, such as a dental crown, to regain its strength, function and appearance.
 The dental crown is custom-made to fit the treated tooth's shape and size and it is cemented over the remaining tooth structure.

-Follow-Up, after the root canal treatment is completed, the patient may need to arrange a follow-up appointment to monitor the healing process and ensure that the therapy was effective.
+Follow-Up, after treatment is completed, the patient may need to arrange a follow-up appointment to monitor the healing process and ensure that the therapy was effective.
 Regular dental check-ups and proper oral hygiene habits are vital for the health of the treated tooth and surrounding tissues.

 Alternatives of Root Canal Treatment

-There are numerous alternatives to root canal therapy available, depending on the exact scenario and condition of the tooth,
+There are numerous alternatives to treatments available, depending on the exact scenario and condition of the tooth,

 Extraction, if the tooth has been significantly damaged or infected and cannot be saved, extraction may be required.
 Once extracted, the tooth might be replaced with dental implants, bridges, or partial dentures.

-Pulpotomy, in some circumstances, particularly in children, a pulpotomy may be used instead of a full root canal.
+Pulpotomy, in some circumstances, particularly in children, a pulpotomy may be used instead of this.
 This entails removing the diseased pulp while leaving the healthy pulp intact.

 Antibiotics can be provided to cure the infection temporarily, but this is not a permanent solution to the underlying problem.